Search

 DO NOT

-• Do not place spilled product back in the original container.
+• Do not place spilled products back in the original container.

 • Do not generate dust when cleaning up a powder or solid.
 The dust may react with the moisture on your skin and cause injury.

-• If using a container to hold the spill, do not seal.
+• If using a container to hold the spill, do not seal it.
+If decomposition or a chemical reaction has started, pressure will build in a sealed container.

 In general, what do I do if someone needs first aid?